liaolc/csci3369F25-pset6/pset6-prog-code-release/EconCS Pset6 Programming Writeup copy.md

 Mean for truthful bidder:  651.77
 Mean for Balanced bidders:  566.2625, std: 17.622

-This shows being a balanced bidder is better when there are many truthful bidders, but being a truthful bidder is better when there are many balanced bidders.
-This seems to contradict Balanced Bidding being an Envy Free Nash Equilibrium, which likely means our implementation of balanced bidding doesn't match the theoretical EFNE.
+These runs suggest a balanced bidder dominates truthful play in a population of naive agents, while a truthful bidder can still do well when everyone else is balanced.
+The tension with the theoretical envy-free equilibrium hints that our implementation may deviate from the textbook construction.

-2 (b)
+4 (b)
 What is the auctioneer’s revenue under GSP with no reserve price when all the agents use the balanced-bidding strategy?
 What happens as the reserve price increases?
 What is the revenue-optimal reserve price?